 Scalyr's tools gather some data for you automatically, such as server CPU and disk metrics.
 These events are automatically organized into fields:

 metric proc.stat.cpu_rate type iowait value 7.193473108

-But for logs, a log parser is needed to identify fields.
-We provide parsers for web access logs and MySQL and PostgreSQL database logs, among others.
+We provide built-in parsers for common log formats such as web access logs, MySQL and PostgreSQL database logs.
 For other logs, you can create your own parser using our powerful tools, or just click a button and we'll take care of it for you (no extra charge!).